 Dr George Raptis

 Dr George Raptis is an Honorary Clinical Senior Lecturer and Consultant in Paediatric Allergy, based at the Royal Hospital for Children, Glasgow.
 George's main interest is to understand further the pathophysiology of gastrointestinal allergy in children.
 Better understanding of the microenvironment of the gastrointestinal mucosa and mechanisms of allergy will enable researchers and clinicians to develop means to prevent or induce immunological tolerance.
 Additionally, he is striving to develop a model of care for allergic patients that aims to consider each stage of the allergic disease continuum and propose a number of strategies to provide consumer-focussed, best care.
 Dr Raptis is committed to contributing to the development of research in this field in order to alleviate the impact of allergies on sufferers.

 Dr Konstantinos Gerasimidis

 Dr Konstantinos Gerasimidis is a Senior Lecturer in Clinical Nutrition.
 He graduated in Nutrition and Dietetics and completed his postgraduate studies in Clinical Nutrition.
 During his doctoral research at the University of Glasgow, he explored the effect of exclusive enteral nutrition on the gut microbiota and nutritional status of children with Crohn's disease.
 He holds an honorary contract as Clinical Paediatric Nutrition Scientist with NHS Greater Glasgow and Clyde.

 Professor Simon Milling

-The lab work of Professor Simon W Milling focuses on the biology of dendtritic cells in the intestine and on how these cells respond to infectious or inflammatory stimuli, studying the functions of dendritic cell subsets in vivo, using samples from mice and humans.
-The aim of this work is to understand the vital roles that dendritic cells play, both in the induction and polarisation of adaptive immune responses against pathogens, and in the pathology of inflammatory diseases.
+The lab work of Professor Simon W Milling focuses on dendritic cells and macrophages in the intestine and on how these cells respond to infectious or inflammatory stimuli, using samples from both mice and humans.
+The aim of this work is to understand the roles that these cells play, both in controlling immune responses against pathogens, and in the pathology of inflammatory diseases.
 This knowledge is applied to the study of inflammatory and autoimmune diseases, including axial spondyloarthritis, inflammatory bowel disease, and alopecia areata.
-The aim is to use this information to manipulate the immune response, either to generate improved strategies for vaccination, or to inhibit inflammatory pathology.
+The aim is to use this information to find improved ways to manipulate the immune system, to safely control inflammatory pathology, or to activate protective responses.